vmware-archive/ansible-role-ovftool/README.md

 Note: A non-defaulted variable, download_site, must be set by a vars file or by other mechanism prior to calling this role.
-The download_site must provide a valid IP (or resolvable DNS name) and path to a directory thereunder from which the download files (e.g., ISO files or similar) may be obtained. in particuler, see the ovf_zip_url variable below.
+The download_site must provide a valid URL base (e.g., http://mysite.com/downloads) from which the download files (e.g., ISO files or similar) may be obtained. in particular, see the ovf_zip_url variable below.

 ```yaml
 # The temporary directory to use for storing downloaded and other temmporary file.